January 27, 2025

-A torque converter is an essential component of an automatic transmission, acting as a bridge that transmits the engine’s power to the transmission.
-Unlike a manual clutch, which requires driver intervention, a torque converter automatically manages the transfer of power through fluid dynamics.
+A torque converter is an essential component of an automatic transmission, serving as a bridge that transfers engine power to the transmission.
+Unlike a manual clutch, which requires driver intervention, a torque converter automatically transfers power via fluid dynamics.
 This allows the vehicle to stop without stalling the engine and provides a smoother acceleration from a standstill.
-However, traditional torque converters often face issues like inefficiency at certain speeds and power loss due to slippage.
+However, traditional torque converters often exhibit inefficiency at certain speeds and power loss due to slippage.

 How Lock-Up Converters Work